-November 19th every year all around the world is International Men’s Day.
-Given they make up 49% of the world’s human population, and their unique attributes, achievements and struggles, an international day to focus and shine attention such matters is a worthwhile initiative.
+November 19th every year, all around the world, is International Men’s Day.
+Given they make up 49% of the world’s human population and their unique attributes, achievements and struggles, an international day to focus and shine attention on such matters is a worthwhile initiative.

-In recent times more recognition about issues affecting man has occurred.
-The most high profile has been men’s mental health, in the past men due to social norms were forced to suffer in silence
+In recent times, more recognition about issues affecting men has occurred.
+The most high-profile has been men’s mental health; men in the past, due to social norms, were forced to suffer in silence.

-It is fitting that international men’s day occurs during what is now termed Movember.
-Men grow moustaches have friends and others sponsor their mo’s to raise money and awareness for men’s health issues such as prostate cancer and depression.
+It is fitting that International Men’s Day occurs during what is now termed Movember.
+Men grow moustaches and have friends and others sponsor their mos, to raise money and awareness for men’s health issues, such as prostate cancer and depression.

 You only have to see the number of men in public places with moustaches during November to see how widespread the cause has become.

-But unfortunately, in 2019, everything is political.
-The radical third-wave feminists still believe that male privilege and patriarchy pervades our world.
-Plus all men are held responsible for all domestic violence and other forms of direct or inadvertent discrimination against women.
+Unfortunately, in 2019, everything is political.
+The radical third-wave feminists still believe that male privilege and patriarchy pervade our world.
+Plus, all men are held responsible for all domestic violence and other forms of direct or inadvertent discrimination against women.

-It cannot be disputed that women and girls face discrimination and violence around the world, which in some nations is still state endorsed.
-But as the saying goes we can walk and chew gum at the same time.
+It cannot be disputed that women and girls face discrimination and violence around the world, which in some nations is still state-endorsed.
+As the saying goes, however, we can walk and chew gum at the same time.
 We should care better for all humans.

-The reason why we have a separate day now for men and women is that contrary to what the gender benders argue men and women have both unique physical and psychological differences which need to be highlighted separately.
+The reason why we have separate days now, for men and women, is that contrary to what the gender-benders argue, men and women have both unique physical and psychological differences, which need to be highlighted separately.

 Feminists also rage about toxic masculinity and violence.
-While men are capable of greater acts of violence they are also the majority of victims of violent crimes.
-Men are also punished more severely in the judicical system than women even when they committed the exact same crime
+While men are capable of greater acts of violence, they are also the majority of victims of violent crimes.
+Men are also punished more severely than women in the judicical system, even when they commit the exact same crime.

 It’s ok for men to be vulnerable